systemcarl/weblog/outlines/hello-world.md

 # Abstract
 - Hello!
 - Start with this post to begin exploring my weblog content.
-    - I will be sharing tips, guides, and commentary.
     - Topics include technology, science, and philosophy.
+    - I will be sharing my tips, guides, and commentary.
 - Enjoy!

 # Hello World